Prepare and load your own data

 - Optionally, additional properties of the statistical variables you’ve used in the CSV files

-Here is an example of how the config file would look for WHO CSV file we defined earlier.
+Here is an example of how the config file would look for the WHO CSV file we defined earlier.
 More details are below.

 {